clearlinux/clear-linux-documentation/source/network_boot.rst

    * Directs PXE clients without an iPXE implementation to the TFTP server for acquiring architecture-specific iPXE firmware images to allow them to perform an iPXE boot.
-   * Is only active on the network adapter which has an IP address on the defined subnet.
+   * Activates only on the network adapter which has an IP address on the defined subnet.
    * Directs PXE clients to the DNS server.
    * Directs PXE clients to the PXE server for routing via NAT.
-   * Divides the private network into two pools of IP addresses, one for network booting and another for usage after boot; each with their own lease times.
+   * Divides the private network into two pools of IP addresses, one for network booting and another for usage after boot, each with their own lease times.

 #.
 Create a file where ``dnsmasq`` can record the IP addresses it hands